Lake Lemuria: Color

 The pink colour of the reservoir is due to unicellular algae Dunaliella saline, which contain beta-carotene to protect it from long-term UV radiation.
 The hotter the summer, the more water evaporates from the lake and the brine gets a more saturated colour.
 While retreating, the water leaves a large amount of salt crystals on the shore.
 In places, salt crystals get lost, forming "stalagmites".
 The white shore and the pink lake give this part of Kherson region a very distinctive appearance.

 Application

-The mud of this lake was certified in 2005 and approved for use as a therapeutic and cosmetic product.
-The mud of the lake is included in the program of insurance medicine in Germany.
+Mud from Lake Lemuria and Syvash Bay is marketed as a naturopathic remedy for its purported cosmetic and therapeutic benefits.